gabrieldansereau/ms_downscaling_metawebs/README.md

 forward by @Gravel2019BriElt achieves a similar purpose as we attempted here, but is more rigourous and allows modelling the effect of the environment on the interactions.
-Without such data, establishing or predicting the metaweb should be the first step towards producing localized predictions [@Strydom2022PreMet].
+Without such data, establishing or predicting the metaweb should be the first step toward producing localized predictions [@Strydom2022PreMet].
-Well-documented binary metawebs such as the European tetrapod metaweb could be partly be combined with our approach if used with probabilistic SDMs and summarized by ecoregions (as they would only lack an initial probabilistic metaweb, but would still obtain a more probabilistic output).
+Well-documented binary metawebs such as the European tetrapod metaweb could be partly combined with our approach if used with probabilistic SDMs and summarized by ecoregions (as they would only lack an initial probabilistic metaweb, but would still obtain a more probabilistic output).
 Our approach will essentially differ from previous attempts in how it perceives uncertainty and variability.
 For instance, rare interactions should not be over-represented [@Poisot2016StrPro] and should have lesser effects over computed network measures.
-Furthermore, summarizing results by ecoregion allows showing variation within and between ecologically-meaningful biogeographic boundaries [@Martins2022GloReg], which as our results showed is not constant across space and can help identify contrasting diversity hotspots.
+Furthermore, summarizing results by ecoregion allows for showing variation within and between ecologically meaningful biogeographic boundaries [@Martins2022GloReg], which, as our results showed, is not constant across space and can help identify contrasting diversity hotspots.

-The recent shift in focus towards building metawebs opens many opportunities for projections of networks in space through probabilistic downscaling as we suggested here.
-Metawebs have been documented in many systems, further allowinf to build new ones from predictions.
-How the European tetrapod metaweb [@Maiorano2020TetSpe] was used to predict the Canadian mammal metaweb [@Strydom2022FooWeb] is one such case, but recent examples also extends to other systems.
-Metawebs have been compiled for many marine food webs [e.g., Barents sea, @Kortsch2019FooStr; North Scotia sea, @Lopez-Lopez2022EcoNet; Gulf of Riga,
+The recent shift in focus towards building metawebs opens many opportunities for projections of networks in space through probabilistic downscaling, as we suggested here.
+Metawebs have been documented in many systems, allowing us to build new ones from predictions.
+How the European tetrapod metaweb [@Maiorano2020TetSpe] was used to predict the Canadian mammal metaweb [@Strydom2022FooWeb] is one such case, but recent examples also extend to other systems.
+Metawebs have been compiled for many marine food webs [e.g., Barents Sea, @Kortsch2019FooStr; North Scotia Sea, @Lopez-Lopez2022EcoNet; Gulf of Riga,
-@Kortsch2021DisTem] and used to predict the probability of novel interactions [Artic food web of the Barents sea, @Pecuchet2020NovFee]. @Olivier2019ExpTem built a temporally resolved metaweb of demersal fish and benthic epifauna, but also suggested combining their approach with techniques estimating the probability of occurrence of trophic relationships to better describe spatial and temporal variability. @Lurgi2020GeoVar built a metaweb for rocky intertidal communities as well as probabilistic (occurrence-based) networks (and also showed that environmental factors do not affect the structure of binary and probabilistic networks in different ways). @Albouy2019MarFis predicted the global marine fish food web using a probabilistic model, showing the potential to describe networks across broad spatial scales.
-Similarly, predictive approaches are also increasingly used with other interaction types to highlight interactions hotspots on global scales [e.g. mapping geographical hotspots of predicted host-virus interactions between bats and betacoronaviruse,
+@Kortsch2021DisTem] and used to predict the probability of novel interactions [Artic food web of the Barents sea, @Pecuchet2020NovFee]. @Olivier2019ExpTem built a temporally resolved metaweb of demersal fish and benthic epifauna but also suggested combining their approach with techniques estimating the probability of occurrence of trophic relationships to describe spatial and temporal variability more accurately. @Lurgi2020GeoVar built a metaweb and probabilistic (occurrence-based) networks for rocky intertidal communities (and also showed that environmental factors do not affect the structure of binary and probabilistic networks in different ways). @Albouy2019MarFis predicted the global marine fish food web using a probabilistic model, showing the potential to describe networks across broad spatial scales.
+Similarly, predictive approaches are also increasingly used with other interaction types to highlight interactions hotspots on global scales [e.g. mapping geographical hotspots of predicted host-virus interactions between bats and betacoronaviruses,
 @Becker2022OptPre; predicting the distribution of hidden interactions in the mammalian virome, @Poisot2023NetEmb].
 Overall, these recent examples show that there is an opportunity for downscaling towards local network predictions